 “Take our roasted cauliflower curry, for example.
-Because we were able to accurately record the temperature with probes, we realised it was cooking at a temperature that was much higher than they thought, so it was becoming mushy,” shares Katherine.
+Because we were able to accurately record the temperature with probes, we realized it was cooking at a temperature that was much higher than they thought, so it was becoming mushy,” Katherine shares.

-With accurate controls and greater awareness of what’s going on in the kitchen, The Dinner Ladies were able to perfect their recipes and realise improvement in product quality as well.
-Equipped with the right tools, the team at The Dinner Ladies have the flexibility to adapt SafetyCulture to their business needs, whatever they might be.
+With accurate controls and greater awareness of what’s going on in the kitchen, The Dinner Ladies were able to perfect their recipes and realize improvement in product quality as well.
+Equipped with the right tools, the team at The Dinner Ladies has the flexibility to adapt the SafetyCulture platform to their business needs, whatever they might be.

-“I have to say with SafetyCulture, you guys have been the final icing on the cake to make those systems easy so they just flow with everything we do,” says Katherine.
+“I have to say with SafetyCulture, you guys have been the final icing on the cake to make those systems easy so they just flow with everything we do,” Katherine says.
 “It means we can up production and make the quality of our food better so we don’t have to spend so much time chasing paper.”

 “SafetyCulture platform takes the slog and the paperwork out of everything and makes it easier so we can focus on the joyful parts of the job — which is making delicious food.”